hasongc01/A-B-Testing-Ad-Monetization-Strategy/README.md

 Sponsored Listings (Search Ads)
 - Sponsored results appear above organic results, similar to Google Search Ads.
-- Ads are triggered when a user searches within 0.5 miles for a cuisine type.
+- Currently, Ads are triggered when a user searches within 0.5 miles for a cuisine type.
 - Example: A user searching for “Italian restaurants in Soho, NY” sees two Italian restaurants at the top of the results.

-## Growth Strategy Proposal
+## New Ad Design Proposal
 As part of the ad monetization growth strategy, RG is testing a new sponsored listing design.
-- Current design: Links to restaurant’s profile page.
+The new ad design highlights specific dishes to spark user interest.
-- New design: Highlights specific dishes to spark user interest.
+The data science team aims to measure ad effectiveness between the current and the new designs.
-The data science team aims to measure ad effectiveness between these designs.
-If the new layout improves engagement, RG will scale it platform-wide.
+If the new layout improves engagement based on the A/B testing, RG will scale it platform-wide.

 # 2. Causal Question
 The main goal of this experiment is to assess causal impact of sponsored ads across the platform.

-The primary causal question is: If RG switches from the current layout to the new layout, will reservations increase?
+Primary causal question: If RG switches from the current layout to the new layout, will reservations increase?

-A useful secondary question is: Does the current ad lift conversions vs without ads?
+Secondary question: Does the current ad lift conversions vs without ads?

 Two Business Strategies can be developed from this experiment:
 - If ads are impactful → increase subscription pricing via competitor analysis.